bunnydeviloper/cs10/Udacity/10-frameworks/011-ember.md

 # Lesson 11: Ember

 ### Welcome to Ember
+* a framework that comes with its own build tool
+* automatically generate and maintain app file structure
+* keep your template and data in sync
+* "a framework for creating ambitious web application"

 ### Required ES6 knowledge
 ### Installing Ember-CLI
 ### Using Ember-CLI to generate a new app